Universal principles of cell population growth follow from local contact inhibition: Results

+We acknowledge that the aggregate trend in Figure \ref{fig:experiment_results}C is somewhat weak, reflecting substantial biological variability across cell lines and experimental conditions.
+However, the consistency of the effect is more apparent when examining each cell line individually (Figure \ref{fig:experiment_results}C, inset): all seven cell lines exhibit a positive slope, indicating that Gompertz fits improve relative to generalized logistic fits as initial confluence increases.
+This unanimous directionality across cell lines supports the theoretical prediction that the Gompertz approximation becomes valid at higher confluence, even though the aggregate relationship is noisy.

 Next, we fit the \emph{in silico} experiments to the growth laws derived in the previous sections.
-For cells growing in a sufficiently large dish, we expect on average that the number of neighbor sites will be only weakly impacted by the boundary.
-This effect is slightly diminished due to the reduction near the boundary, but for sufficiently large systems relative to cell size the effect will be small.
-I'm The derivation of Eq.~\eqref{eq: MFL well mixed} assumes that the probability of every site being occupied is independent of site location.
-A natural rule that justifies this assumption is if the movement of cells occurs at a much faster rate than cell cycle length.
+For cells growing in a sufficiently large Petri dish, we expect that, on average, the number of neighbor sites will be only weakly impacted by the boundary.
+This effect is slightly diminished by the reduction near the boundary, but it will be small for sufficiently large systems relative to the cell size.
+The derivation of Eq.~\eqref{eq: MFL well mixed} assumes that the probability of every site being occupied is independent of site location.
+A natural rule that justifies this assumption is that cell movement occurs much faster than the cell cycle.
 We further assume an inverse relationship exists between $\lambda$ and $\omega$ of the form $C = \lambda \omega$.
-This assumptions is based on the results obtained from the fitting routine on the aggregate experimental data (Figure \ref{experiment_results}B).
+This assumption is based on the results of the fitting routine applied to the aggregate experimental data (Figure \ref{fig:experiment_results}D).
+Inferred intrinsic growth rate (birth rate) vs. the inferred birth neighborhood plotted on a log-log scale.
+Data points are colored by experimental condition (cell line), and the best-fit line to the correlation is shown.